SanjeevKGupta/example/operator1x/nginx/publish/src/ansible/README.md

 **Note:**
 1. The operator building using Operator-SDK 1.x is very different from Operator-SDK 0.x version.
 2. Developed on UBuntu 22.04.2 LTS.
-MacOS works but `sed` used in Makefile works differently and causues issue.
+MacOS works but `sed` used in Makefile works differently and causes issue. `\n` based regex works differently.

 ### Pre-requisites
 #### operator-sdk